bobmacneal/react-wizard/README.md

 **react-wizard** is a step-by-step _wizard_ workflow written in JavaScript with [React](https://reactjs.org/).
-It demonstrates an implementation of the [useContext](https://reactjs.org/docs/hooks-reference.html#usecontext) hook to share a user's form input, i.e., the application's "state", across components.
+It demonstrates an implementation of the [useContext](https://reactjs.org/docs/hooks-reference.html#usecontext) hook to share a user's form input (application's "state") across components.

 The step-by-step workflow is applied to a hypothetical task scheduling feature.